 How does it Work?

-Your initial contact with Michael is normally followed by a face-to-face or Skype (-type) call.
+Your initial contact with Michael is normally followed by a face-to-face or Skype (or Whatsapp) call.
 This usually lasts between 30 and 60 minutes and is complimentary.
 It’s worth having pen and paper at hand so you can ask any questions you may have.

 Late bookings (ie a month or less before the event) require full payment in advance.